Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |Above pen lent by David Rzeszotarski|

 Unsurprisingly, the appearance of pocket pens in Japan spawned a certain amount of imitation in other countries.
-In China, the Tianjin Pen Factory produced pens like the Rainbow 239 (shown here), with a fully hooded gold-plated steel nib and a bulb filler.
-Capped, the 239 looks like a typical Japanese pocket pen; but when uncapped, it reveals a short gripping section/shell like those of similar full-length pens.
+In China, the Tianjin Fountain Pen Factory produced pens like the Rainbow 239 (shown here), with the oft-seen Parker “51”-style hooded nib (of gold-plated steel) and a bulb filler.
+Capped, the 239 looks like a typical Japanese pocket pen; but when uncapped, it reveals the same short gripping section/shell that was used on full-length pens.
 (This was a cost-saving measure, designed to take advantage of the economies of scale.)
-To compensate for the short shell, the cap does not post all the way down to the section ring; but the pen nevertheless posts about 1/2" (12.7 mm) shorter than the typical Japanese pocket pen.
+To compensate for the short shell, the cap does not post all the way down to the section ring; but the pen nevertheless posts about 1⁄2" (12.7 mm) shorter than the typical Japanese pocket pen.

 Mangyongdae (만경대) is a ward in the city of Pyongyang, North Korea.
 The Mangyongdae Disabled Soldiers’ Fountain Pen Factory, established in 1952, produced true Japanese-style pocket pens, of which the one shown here is an example: